Sarajevo derby

-The Sarajevo derby (Sarajevski derbi, Сарајевски дерби), also known as the Eternal derby (Vječiti derbi), is the name given to any football match between rival clubs Željezničar and Sarajevo, the two primary clubs in Sarajevo, Bosnia and Herzegovina.
+The Sarajevo derby (Sarajevski derbi, Сарајевски дерби), also known as the Eternal derby (Vječiti derbi), is the name given to any football match between rival clubs Željezničar and FK Sarajevo, the two primary clubs in Sarajevo, Bosnia and Herzegovina.
 It is the most viewed annual sporting event in Bosnia and Herzegovina.

-Željezničar leads in head-to-head results in competitive matches with 48 wins to Sarajevo's 46 with 62 draws.
+Željezničar leads in head-to-head results in competitive matches with 49 wins to Sarajevo's 48, including 63 draws.
 Along with Zrinjski Mostar and Široki Brijeg, they are the only clubs in the Bosnian Premier League to have never been relegated.

 This fixture is not only Bosnia and Herzegovina's premier football rivalry, but it has also been recognized internationally, being featured among FourFourTwo’s 50 Biggest Derbies in the World.

 History

 The history of the Sarajevo derby dates back to 1954, but the rivalry began eight years earlier.
-At the end of the World War II the three major clubs in Sarajevo, Đerzelez, SAŠK and Slavija, were disbanded by the new authorities which formed FK Sarajevo in 1946.
-Since the idea was for this new club to represent the city on a national level, SD Torpedo, as initially FK Sarajevo was called, needed the best players from the city.
+At the end of World War II, the three major clubs in Sarajevo, Đerzelez, SAŠK and Slavija, were disbanded by the new authorities which formed FK Sarajevo in 1946.
+Since the idea was for this new club to represent the city on a national level, SD Torpedo, as FK Sarajevo was initially called, needed the best players from the city.
 Numerous notable players were brought to the club, and they received good salaries for that time.
 On the other side, FK Željezničar Sarajevo is a club which was formed by a group of railway workers much earlier, in 1921.
 However, until then, during the pre-war period, they were in the shadow of Đerzelez, SAŠK and Slavija and had never managed to qualify to the Yugoslav Championship. Željezničar won the second-tier Bosnian championship title in 1946, as part of the Yugoslav football league system, and that achievement marked the beginning of their climb.
 After the war, these two clubs became the most prominent and successful clubs in Sarajevo, and since then, the rivalry between the two has been intense.